Day 14: Ballenas y Piedra

 We continued toward Coronado Island, and I was quiet.

 The others in the boat were talking about the whales, about luck, about whether we might see more on the return trip.
-I could not talk.
-Could not translate what I was feeling into words that would make sense to people who had seen the same thing I had seen, but seemed to have experienced it differently.
+I had no words.
+No way to translate what I was feeling into words that would make sense to people who had seen the same thing I had seen, but seemed to have experienced it differently.
 They saw whales.
-I saw something I still do not have language for.
+I saw something I still lack language for.

 The island rose ahead of us.
 Red and black stone.
 Sharp angles softened by millennia of erosion, but are still clearly volcanic.
 The guide explained the geology: an ancient volcano, now extinct, part of the volcanic chain formed when tectonic plates pulled apart millions of years ago, and magma rose to fill the gaps.
 The red is iron oxide.
 The black is basalt.
 The textures tell stories about how quickly lava cooled, how gas bubbles were trapped and never escaped.